 We classify assets to facilitate delivery of services into classes as shown in Table 1.
-Each class, and in some instances sub classes, are subject to regular condition assessment.
-The current value of the asset base stands at approximately \$2.6b1.
+In most cases, assets within each class are subject to condition assessment as per the council's defined inspection schedule.
+The current value of the asset base stands at approximately \$2.8b1.
 Fair value assessment for each of the asset classes has now been completed and is what has informed this value.

-In order to undertake sound condition assessment, we have developed an extensive set of processes and procedures to inspect and categorise assets.
-This includes Asset Identification & Condition Assessment Guidelines 2019 (Version 3.2) which details processes, procedures and the condition rating guidelines used in condition inspections.
-Regular inspections are carried out of assets, as determined by a risk assessment process described later in this strategy.
+To ensure proper condition assessment, we have developed an extensive set of processes and procedures to inspect and classify assets.
+This includes Asset Identification & Condition Assessment Guidelines 2023 (Version 3.4) which details processes, procedures and the condition rating guidelines used in condition inspections.
+Inspections are carried out as per council's defined inspection schedule.
 Staff undertake inspections and use the guides in the handbook to determine condition ratings.
 The condition ratings, as indicated in Table 2, are used to describe the condition of all asset classes and sub classes.
-As an example, road condition is assessed by a consultant, data is verified by staff prior to being imported into the Corporate Asset Management System (Conquest) as well as the Modelling System (Assetic Predictor).
-Footpaths, car parks and kerb and gutter assets are assessed in the field by inhouse staff and then entered directly into Conquest.
+As an example, Road & Kerb condition is assessed by a consultant, data is verified by staff prior to being imported into the Corporate Asset Management System (Conquest) as well as the Modelling System (Assetic Predictor).

-Asset class Replacement cost Overall condition Transport Infrastructure (includes Roads, Car Parks, Footpaths, Road Bridges and Major Culverts, Kerb & Gutter and Traffic Islands etc.) \$915 million Good Buildings and facilities \$313 million Average to Good Public spaces \$99 million Average to Good Stormwater and drainage \$480 million Good Land (Operational Land, Community Land and Land under road) \$1,172,499,000 Not Applicable
+Asset class Replacement cost Overall condition Transport Infrastructure (includes Roads, Car Parks, Footpaths, Road Bridges and Major Culverts, Kerb & Gutter and Traffic Islands etc.) \$996 million Good Buildings and facilities \$330 million Average to Good Public spaces \$106 million Average to Good Stormwater and drainage \$549 million Good Land (Operational Land, Community Land and Land under road) \$1,214,562,000 Not Applicable

-Table 1: Summary of replacement costs by asset class as at 2021-2022
+Table 1: Summary of replacement costs by asset class as at July 2023